Grand stellated 120-cell

 In geometry, the grand stellated 120-cell or grand stellated polydodecahedron is a regular star 4-polytope with Schläfli symbol {5/2,5,5/2}.
 It is one of 10 regular Schläfli-Hess polytopes.

 It is also one of two such polytopes that is self-dual.

 Related polytopes

-It has the same edge arrangement as the grand 600-cell, icosahedral 120-cell, and the same face arrangement as the great stellated 120-cell.
+The grand stellated 120-cell has the same edge arrangement as the great icosahedral 120-cell and grand 600-cell, and also the same face arrangement as the great stellated 120-cell.